Chris Carra

 My 200kg deadlift in March 2022

 In the final few weeks, it had become a mental battle.
-I failed the lift once, so went away and worked on some accessory movements, before coming back and nailing it.
-Up came 200kg at 82kg bodyweight and I was incredibly proud of myself.
+I failed the lift once, so went away and worked on some accessory movements like rack pulls, before coming back and nailing it.

 (You can check out the video of the deadlift below).

-After this, I decided to stop deadlifting for a while.
 In February, I was feeling out of shape.
 Even though I was still actually in pretty good shape, I was carrying more podge than I usually like.
-So, I made it my goal to become more athletic towards the summer.

 It did indeed sound a bit naff.